certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 npm run kickstart
 ```

-It will install dependencies, and configure your local repository for use.
+It will install dependencies and configure your local repository for use.

-When it's ready, your local Morio repository is set up.
+When it's done, your local Morio repository is ready.

 ## Repository layout

 The repository has a number of top-level files and folders.
-The most relevant of them are:
+The most relevant are:

 - Files:
-  - `CHANGELOG.md`: Holds a list of changes in Morio over time and versions
+  - `CHANGELOG.md`: A list of changes in Morio over time and versions
-  - `CODE_OF_CONDUCT.md`: Holds Morio's Code of Conduct
+  - `CODE_OF_CONDUCT.md`: Morio's Code of Conduct
   - `LICENSE`: Holds the Morio license (EUPL)
   - `package.json`: The NodeJS configuration file
   - `package-lock.json`: The NodeJS dependency lock file